kayasax/EasyPIM/EasyPIM/Documentation/Step-by-step-Guide.md

 * Easier promotion – copy a vetted template set from test → prod without hunting per‑role tweaks.
 * Guardrails – high‑risk roles point to a hardened template (HighSecurity) while low‑risk roles stay on Standard.

 Override strategy (important): The current engine resolves either a Template OR an inline policy for a role; it does NOT merge a template plus per‑role overrides field‑by‑field.
-To “override” for a specific role you simply stop using the Template reference and replace it with a full inline block for that role.
+To “override” for a specific role you simply stop using the Template reference and replace it with a full inline policy object for that role.
 (Future enhancement could add partial overlay, but today it is a switch, not a merge.)

 Practical pattern:
 1. Start with templates for 90% of roles (Standard / HighSecurity, etc.).